Ómicron: What are the symptoms of the covid variant? They may not fit the ‘clinical picture’ of delta

 Irene Petersen, Professor of Epidemiology and Health Informatics at UCL (University College London), adds: “A runny nose and headache are symptoms of many infections, but they can also be the first and only symptoms of covid.
 Therefore, if you have these symptoms, I recommend that you use rapid diagnostic tests (immunochromatographic) for a couple of days ”.

-The ZOE study of covid-19 symptoms (covid.joinzoe.com), which is funded by the UK government, has identified the main symptoms associated with covid-19 and says they vary somewhat depending on whether you’ve been vaccinated. or not.
+The Covid-19 Symptoms Study ZOE (covid.joinzoe.com), which is funded by the UK government, has identified the main symptoms associated with Covid-19 and says they vary somewhat depending on whether you’ve been vaccinated. or not.

 Headache